Play calling system: Overview

+The words in the quarterback's cadence do not always have a specific meaning.
+Sometimes a fake signal is called out, to confuse the other team.
+Other times, instead of a traditional color, number, or name, the purpose of the cadence is to help all the players coordinate their first movement, with Cowboys quarterback Dak Prescott's choice of "Here we go!" being just as effective for that purpose as chanting a code name such as "Blue forty-two".

 Specific play coding systems

 Three general approaches to play calling dominate the National Football League:

 West Coast system

 In the West Coast system, all plays have code names.
 They indicate the specific formation and tell players where to line up.
 This code name is followed by modifiers that communicate variations on the play.
 For running plays, the modifier specifies the blocking scheme and the path that the primary ball carrier takes during the run, usually indicating which of nine numbered gaps, or holes, between offensive-line players he aims for in his run.
 For passing plays, the modifier indicates what pass route each player is supposed to take.